dragontwiz/pro_lexyanrad/README.md

 - Hotfix branches are merged into both the main and develop branches.

 ## About the CI/CD
+### Linter Job:

+- Runs Super-Linter to perform linting on the codebase.
+- Echoes a simple message and additional instructions.
+### Trivy Job:

+- Depends on the Linter job.
+- Checks out the code.
+- Builds a Docker image.
+- Runs Trivy vulnerability scanner on the Docker image.
+### Docker Job:

+- Depends on the Trivy job.
+- Sets up QEMU and Docker Buildx.
+- Logs in to Docker Hub.
+- Builds and pushes the Docker image.
+### Kubernetes-Azure Job:

+- Depends on the Trivy job.
+- Checks out the code.
+- Logs in to Azure Container Registry.
+- Builds and pushes the Docker image.
+- Sets up Kubectl and configures the Kubernetes context.
+- Creates a secret for Kubernetes deployment.
+- Deploys to Kubernetes using manifests.

 ## About the Security
  The security of the project acts on two different occasions.
 The first one occurs when pushing or merging into the developer or other sub-branches.
 The second is when pushing or merging from other branches into the main branch.
 That way, no errors or security vulnerabilities can be pushed or merged into the sub-branches.
 The second security check is for security vulnerabilities when merging two branches.